 Project introduction

-For Coromandel residents, a functional state highway network in and around the district is vital for daily life and prosperity.
-That’s why it’s important we prioritise the maintenance of the state highway network in the right places at the right times.
+For Coromandel residents, businesses and visitors a functional state highway network in and around the district is vital for daily life.
+That’s why it’s important we prioritise the work to ensure a resilient network that continues to provide those all important connections.

 • Project type